openbaton/docs/docs/nfvo-configuration.md

 * _spring.datasource.username_ and _spring.datasource.password_ need to be adapted to the mysql username and password.
 * _spring.jpa.hibernate.ddl-auto_ has to be set to **update** if you want the NFVO not to drop all the tables after being shut down and to make it reuse the same tables after restarting.

-For more details please see the [Spring Documentation](http://docs.spring.io/spring-boot/docs/current/reference/html/common-application-properties.html) regarding the configuration parameters.
+For more details please see the [Spring Documentation][spring-doc] regarding the configuration parameters.

 These are other parameters about the configuration of Rabbit MQ:
 ```properties